-Certain Board members of the Company and certain Supervisory Board and Executive Board members of SAP SE currently hold, or held within the last year, positions of significant responsibility with other entities.
+Certain Supervisory Board and Executive Board members of SAP SE currently hold, or held within the last year, positions of significant responsibility with other entities.
 We have relationships with certain of these entities in the ordinary course of business.
-During the years ended December 31, 2021 and 2020, revenue and charges from these related parties were immaterial.
+During the year ended December 31, 2020 and 2019, the recorded revenue with these related parties totaled \$0.5 million and \$0.3 million, respectively.
+Accounts receivable from these related parties as of December 31, 2020 and 2019 totaled \$0.0 million and \$0.3 million, respectively.